CarecaRS/NovaIMS_PM/README.md

 ## Make a preliminary statistical analysis of the credit dataset

-The following tables describe the statistical analysis for both classes of features, namely numerical features and categorical features, that were made available in the original (raw) dataset before any wrangling done.
+The following tables describe the statistical analysis for both classes of features, namely numerical features and categorical features, that were made available in the original (raw) dataset before any data wrangling done.

 **Statistical summary of the numerical features**: